lagdo/temporal-php-samples/README.md

 As a consequence, a [facade](https://github.com/lagdo/symfony-facades) is used anytime a call to a workflow or an activity function needs to be made.
 That means:
 - When a workflow is started or called in the `workflow-api` app.
-- When an actiivity is called or a child workflow started in the `workflow-worker` app.
+- When an activity is called or a child workflow started in the `workflow-worker` app.

 In summary, a facade will use a workflow or activity interface as service identifier, and forward its calls to a Temporal stub that it has picked in the Symfony service container.